 Hollow core doors are lightweight, easy to fit and inexpensive, which makes them a popular choice for internal doors.
 They are also very versatile.
 This honeycomb core can be contained within a variety of veneers that can be matched to any decor.
 They can even be made to resemble far more expensive solid wood doors.

-There are a number of reasons you might want to trim a door.
-You might have an awkward door frame in a non-standard size that makes purchasing a new door incredibly difficult.
+Additionally, you may have an awkward door frame in a non-standard size that makes purchasing a new door incredibly difficult.
 You could estimate the size or even misread your tape measure.
-Mistakes do happen, and can mean that when your new door turns up it’s an inch too tall for its frame.
+Mistakes occasionally happen, and can mean that when your new door turns up it’s an inch too tall for its frame.

 Hollow core doors have a strong block outer frame, which leaves a couple of inches of solid wood at the top, bottom and sides of the door.
 When it comes to allowing for alterations, this frame makes them a lot more forgiving than you might think.
 This counts for the sides as well as the bottom and top of the door.

 Though this may sound simple, it can be fiddly.
 There is a lot of potential for it to go wrong, leaving you with a door that is even more unsuitable than it was before.
 In general, it’s advisable to avoid going to these extremes.

 That said, if all you’re looking to lose is a thin layer from your door, then read on for a quick guide on how to trim hollow core doors.

-How to Trim a Hollow Core Door
+How to Cut a Door to Size: Hollowcore Edition

 What you need to trim hollow core doors: